wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 ```

 ### Update your rollout!
 Watch all the things!

+This command updates our application color to yellow.
+Exciting.

 ```
+# go back to your original terminal tab

 kubectl argo rollouts -n rollouts-demo-istio set image istio-rollout "*=argoproj/rollouts-demo:yellow"
 ```